run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

 Getting Distributed Training to work is more complex than multi-GPU training as it requires syncing of data and timing between the different workers.
 However, it is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
 Several Deep Learning frameworks support Distributed Training.
 [Horovod](https://eng.uber.com/horovod/){target=_blank} is a good example.

-Run:AI provides the ability to run, manage, and view Distributed Training workloads.
+Run:ai provides the ability to run, manage, and view Distributed Training workloads.
 The following is a Quickstart document for such a scenario.

 ## Prerequisites

 To complete this Quickstart you must have:

-* Run:AI software installed on your Kubernetes cluster.
-See: [Installing Run:AI on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
+* Run:ai software installed on your Kubernetes cluster.
+See: [Installing Run:ai on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
 * During the installation, you have installed the Kubeflow MPI Operator as specified [here](../../../admin/runai-setup/cluster-setup/cluster-prerequisites/#distributed-training-via-kubeflow-mpi)
-* Run:AI CLI installed on your machine.
-See: [Installing the Run:AI Command-Line Interface](../../admin/researcher-setup/cli-install.md)
+* Run:ai CLI installed on your machine.
+See: [Installing the Run:ai Command-Line Interface](../../admin/researcher-setup/cli-install.md)

 ## Step by Step Walkthrough

 ### Setup

-*   Login to the Projects area of the Run:AI user interface.
+*   Login to the Projects area of the Run:ai user interface.
 *   Add a Project named "team-a".
 *   Allocate 2 GPUs to the Project.